Eco-Therapy

 We don't need new programming, we need to return to a naturally responsive state.
 We need to be treating ourselves more like plants than computers.
 We need fresh air, water, sunshine, rest, healthy food and safety to grow to our highest potential.

 "If we are to heal as a collective, we must listen to the scorched land, dialog with the remains of the clear cut forest, speak to the rising ocean.
-We must also pay attention to how these live inside of us.
 The great gift of this world is that we can have access to a fruitful, vibrant, verdant landscape within our psyches."

 -Jan Edl Stein, MFT Holos Institute